 Between AD 65–180, early church writers cited and extensively refer to the twenty-seven books of the New Testament (cf. Clement, Polycarp, Irenaeus, et cetera).
 As ancient commentaries and witnesses of Christ’s witnesses, these early writers delivered the Christian Scriptures with named authors without any opponents rejecting their authorship.
 Not to exclude the historical evidence of early church writers and beyond, the New Testament Scriptures establish the canonicity of the New Testament Scriptures.
-The Scriptures reveal that the early churches collected the Scriptures under the oversight of Christ’s Apostles in the first century.
+The Scriptures reveal that the early churches collected the Scriptures under the oversight of Jesus’s apostles in the first century.

 The apostle Paul wrote to more than those to whom his writings were specifically addressed.
 Paul wrote his first letter to the Corinthians and addressed to “all who in every place call on the name of Jesus Christ our Lord” (1 Cor 1:2; cf. 2 Cor 1:1).
-Paul urged the Church at Colossi to exchange writings (Col 4:16).
+Paul urged the Church at Colossae to exchange writings (Col 4:16).
 Paul addressed his writings to those he wrote and to everyone who received them.

-Relying on the providence of God to preserve His written Word, New Testament Christians do not doubt the infallibility and preservation of Jesus’ words.
-Jesus said that He would send scribes, and He did (Matt 13:52; 23:34).
-In the synoptic Gospels, Jesus said, “My words will not pass away,” and these have not (Matt 24:35; Mark 13:31; Luke 21:33).
+By the providence of God to preserve God’s written Word, New Testament Christians do not doubt the infallibility and preservation of Jesus’s words.
+Jesus taught that He would send scribes and He did (Matt 13:52; 23:34).
+In the synoptic Gospels, Jesus declared, “My words will not pass away,” and these words have not (Matt 24:35; Mark 13:31; Luke 21:33).
 Those words are found and confirmed by witnesses in no other place than in the New Testament Scriptures.
-According to John’s Gospel, Jesus gave the words of God the Father to the Apostles (John 15:20; 17:8; Acts 1:2), and prayed for all who would hear the Word by the Apostles (John 17:20-–21).
-Christ told His Apostles that they were guided into all truth by the Holy Spirit (John 16:12–13; cf. 6.63; 12:47-–48; 15:20).
+According to John’s Gospel, Jesus gave the words of God the Father to the Apostles (John 15:20; 17:8; Acts 1:2).
+Jesus also prayed for all who would hear the Word by the Apostles (John 17:20-–21).
+Christ told His Apostles that the Holy Spirit would guide them into all truth (John 16:12–13; cf. 6.63; 12:47–48; 15:20).
 The Apostles and prophets wrote the New Testament Scriptures, and their acceptance as Scripture was known by the early churches of Christ.

 John noted the writings of the Apostles, and Peter noted “Scripture” including his own writings, John’s, and Paul’s writings.
 Paul referred to Luke’s Gospel, and Luke referred to the other Gospels of the Apostles.
-Luke also noted his writing of Luke in his continuation in the Acts of the Apostles.
-Add the letters of James’s apostleship and fellowship with the Apostles, and then add Jude’s echo of 2 Peter 2 to these writings.
-Now, the Apostles’ oversight confirmed all twenty-seven writings of the New Testament in the first century.
+Luke also noted his writing of the Gospel of Luke in his continuation in the Acts of the Apostles.
+The letters of James’s apostleship and fellowship with the Apostles confirm James’s authority to write, and Jude’s confirmation of 2 Peter 2 establish their writings under the Apostles’ oversight.
+The New Testament attests to the Apostles’ confirmation of all twenty-seven writings of the New Testament in the first century.